 These are the top 10 yearnings of the heart that I’ve heard from countless men and women.
 Having just one or two of these come true would make a world of difference in their lives.

-To make a difference in someone’s life means to intentionally invest into that relationship, making them top priority with your time, your attention, and in your heart.
-This is what always has and always will make a difference in the world.
-Relationship.
+To make a difference in someone’s life means intentionally investing in that relationship, making them top priority with your time, attention, and heart.
+Our relationships with one another always have and always will be what makes a difference in the world.

 “The most important one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.”
 Mark 12:29-31

 May God help us to listen, learn, live, laugh, and love just like him.

 If today’s blog was encouraging to you, make sure you sign up to receive blogs every Tuesday and Thursday.
 TransformingFamilies.org resources enable you to discover and develop authentic, healthy intimacy in all your relationships.

 FYI: I also provide one-on-one coaching; if you want to improve your relationships or someone to talk to, e-mail me at ‘email@example.com’, and we’ll schedule a time to connect.
 My hope for you is that through these blogs, references, and resources, God will transform you from being bruised or broken to an abundantly blessed child of God.